Daren Sammy: Playing style

 Sammy has a reputation for bowling long spells and his medium-fast pace bowling is used to support strike bowlers.
 He has commented that "We all have roles in the team and I've clearly understood what my role is in the team, which is to build pressure and be the workhorse of the team.
 I've accepted that and that's how I've played throughout my career."
 He aims to do this by bowling dot balls to create pressure.
 Sammy feels that because he is a support bowler batsmen relax against him and are more prone to make mistakes.
 A consistent bowler, though he does not move the ball much Sammy delivers the ball with an upright seam and uses the crease to vary his angle of delivery.
 As a batsman, his strike-rate in ODIs of 98.11 is the second highest amongst West Indian players who have faced at least 500 deliveries (behind all-rounder Andre Russell on 119.34), and in ODI innings of at least 25 runs holds the second, third, and fourth highest strike rates of West Indian players.

-Racism

-In a series of posts on his Instagram stories, he said that some of his teammates from IPL team Sunrisers Hyderabad called him 'Kalu'.
-He also said that he got to know that these were derogatory words after having seen popular comedian and satirist Hasan Minhaj's Patriot Act episode on the Black Lives Matter protests happening all across the United States of America following the murder of George Floyd, an African American by the Minneapolis police officials.
-He also said that every time he was called that word, there would be laughter and he thought it was something funny and never thought much about it.
-He then also released an Instagram video where he said that he has messaged his teammates asking for an explanation before revealing the names of those that called him racist names.

-Personal
+Personal life

-Sammy grew up in a very religious household.
-His mother wanted him to become a pastor at the local Adventist Church.
-Sammy married Cathy Daniel in 2010.
-He has four children- Darren, Darjhan, Skai and Xzavier Reign.
-He has started the Darren Sammy Foundation that works with the youth by giving them scholarships among other things.
+Sammy married his girlfriend Cathy Daniel in 2010.
+He has four children.
+He has established the Darren Sammy Foundation that works with the youth by giving them scholarships.
+In 2018, Sammy became the face of Chairman's Reserve.
+In 2022, he joined Jomboy Media to become a commentator on their cricket series that combines elements of cricket and blitzball into one sport.